Home » Health & Safety Channel » Concussion Signs Requiring Immediate Hospitalization

 • Has weak or numb arms or legs

-• Is unsteady on his feet or has slurred speech.
+• Is unsteady on their feet

 The advice to parents: err on the side of caution.